Appracatappra/GraceLanguage/Sources/GraceLanguage/GraceLanguage.docc/Grace Variables.md

 In Grace, the `var` keyword is used to define a variable and variables are scoped to the level they are created in.
 So a variable created inside of a `function` would not be accessible inside another `function`.
 Additionally, a variable created inside of a `if` statement would not be accessible outside of that `if` statement.

-The exception to this rule is variables created inside of the **Global Space**, they accessible everywhere inside of the Grace program.
+The exception to this rule is variables created inside of the **Global Space**, they are accessible everywhere inside of the Grace program.

 It should also be noted that creating a variable of the same name as a variable at the same scope level will replace the existing variable with the new one.